kavehmz/kube-for-the-dyslexic/README.md

   ----    ------            ----  ----                   -------
   Normal  SuccessfulCreate  14m   replicaset-controller  Created pod: hello-67d96bb797-9rffr

-# Last describe show our repicaset `hello-67d96bb797` created a pod named `hello-67d96bb797-9rffr`.
+# Last describe shows our repicaset `hello-67d96bb797` created a pod named `hello-67d96bb797-9rffr`.
 # So Deployment created ReplicaSet which in turn created our Pod.
 # Later you will see the next part of Kuberetnes flow which a service named `kubelet` uses the Pod definition and pulls our image and starts our container as it was indicated in Pod details.
 $ kubectl --context kind-kind get pod